fieldmuseum/EMu-Documentation/EMu-backend-exporting.md

 While the `texexport` command doesn't have man pages, you can invoke the command `texexport` without any parameters to get a general idea of the purpose of each flag.

+## Processing the text output using AWK
+We now have our record data outputted in text format.
+For FMNH, we're going to use AWK to process the text into a JSON format, ingestible by MongoDB.
+A [very simple AWK program](backend-export-examples/process_texexport.awk) can be found in this repo, adjustable to your needs.
+One example is the field delimiter, which is the FS variable that should be changed for your setup.
+The Botany records in our example can be processed and outputted to JSON using this command:

+`awk -f process_texexport.awk -v cols=$(<cols.txt) botany_records.txt > botany.json`

+Please note that this current AWK processing script doesn't account for more complicated fields that are multi-value and other complex considerations.
+Once FMNH has worked out all (most) of the kinks, we will upload our final scripts to this repo.

+You can provide a simple comma-delimited text file as your list of columns (fields) you have in your texexport text file.
+Keep in mind that you will need to do your due diligence to map the fields correctly.

 ## TODO/WIP
 We didn't discuss transforming the exported delimited text file into a proper format for insertion into your database, along with strategies to do so.
 Once FMNH gets their workflow in place, I will add our